 By Claire Bullivant

-Claire Bullivant is the owner of Bead & Berry Coffee Shop.
+Claire Bullivant is the owner of Bead & Berry Coffee House, which has a grand re-opening this fall.